5 smart ways tech businesses can save money on general liability insurance

 As a business owner, you’re probably used to shopping around before making major purchases.
 Comparison shopping is also one of the best ways to save money on general liability insurance.

 Compare prices.
 Shop around.
 When you apply through TechInsurance, we’ll present you with quotes from a few carriers so you can see what’s out there.

-As you compare policies, though, be sure you don’t just look at premium.
+As you compare policies, though, be sure you don’t just look at premiums.
 The details of what’s covered and what’s excluded vary from one policy to the next and may explain why one’s significantly cheaper or more expensive.
 Before making a final decision, talk with your agent about whether a policy truly offers the protection your business requires.
-(For more on comparing quotes, see IT Business Owners: 6 Things to Look for in a General Liability Insurance Quote.)

 Well, sort of.
 But keep in mind that many of your contracts (including client contracts and commercial leases) will require you to have this policy regardless.
 So if you’re going to pay for it, you might as well pay as little as possible.
 The other thing to keep in mind is that you have some control over claims: managing risk day to day can greatly reduce your likelihood of needing to use your coverage (more about that in the next section).
 A simple example: when it’s wet outside, keep the floors mopped so people are less likely to slip and get hurt.

 General liability insurance can cover lawsuits over third-party injuries and property damage, as well as suits alleging libel or slander.
 But let’s think about that for a minute: for an incident to escalate into a lawsuit, things have to be pretty bad.
 Have you ever sued anyone?
 If so, what pushed you to file the legal paperwork?

 The attorneys we’ve talked with about this have said one thing over and over: when someone’s suing, there’s an emotional component.
 Often, clients who sue feel that their needs haven’t been met or that they’ve been ignored.